BerkeleyAutomation/FogROS2/QUICKSTART.md

 Install FogROS 2 and ROS 2 from Scratch
 ---

-This is quick start guide for installing FogROS 2 (and ROS 2) and its requisites from scratch (e.g., in a VM).
+This is a quick start guide for installing FogROS 2 (and ROS 2) and its requisites from scratch (e.g., in a VM).
 New contributors to the project can start here.

 1. Install Ubuntu 20.04 or Ubuntu 22.04